Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 ENTRYPOINT: This is where you configure how the application is executed inside the container.

 #### Adding Profile to Deploy in Docker Environment
-Let's implement the profile in the Spring boot application to deploy it in a docker environment (I'm not sure if this step is necessary).
+Let's implement the profile in the Spring boot application to deploy it in a docker environment.

 9\)
 Create an `application-docker.properties` file under the resources folder and insert the following: